 Any time you get behind the wheel to practice, you must be supervised by a licensed adult who is at least 21 years old years old.
-Teens younger than 18 must also clock a minimum of 30 practice hours, including ten nighttime hours.
-If you are 18 or older, the state doesn’t require you to complete a set number of driving practice hours, but it’s best to spend adequate time learning how to handle your vehicle, road conditions and other drivers until you feel confident you could ace the road test.
+Teens must also clock a minimum of 30 practice hours, including 10 nighttime hours.
+If you are 18 years old or older, the state doesn’t require you to complete a set number of driving practice hours, but it’s best to spend adequate time learning how to handle your vehicle, road conditions and other drivers until you feel confident you could ace the road test.

 Complete Driver Training―Minors

 Wrap up your drivers education requirement by completing your behind-the-wheel instruction.
 Once you finish both portions of the course, you’ll receive a completion certificate ("White Card") that you must hand over to the state when you take your road test.